bitcoin-atom/eclair-atom/README.md

 ## Installation

-### Configuring Bitcoin Core
+### Configuring Atom Core

-:warning: Eclair requires Bitcoin Core 0.16.0 or higher.
+:warning: Eclair requires Atom Core 0.16.0 or higher.
 If you are upgrading an existing wallet, you need to create a new address and send all your funds to that address.

-Eclair needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [Bitcoin Core](https://github.com/bitcoin/bitcoin) node.
+Eclair needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [Atom Core](https://github.com/bitcoin-atom/bitcoin-atom) node.
-Eclair will use any BTC it finds in the Bitcoin Core wallet to fund any channels you choose to open.
-Eclair will return BTC from closed channels to this wallet.
+Eclair will use any BCA it finds in the Atom Core wallet to fund any channels you choose to open.
+Eclair will return BCA from closed channels to this wallet.

-Run bitcoind with the following minimal `bitcoin.conf`:
+Run atomd with the following minimal `atom.conf`:
 ```
 testnet=1
 server=1
 rpcuser=foo
 rpcpassword=bar
+rpcport=17332
 txindex=1
-zmqpubrawblock=tcp://127.0.0.1:29000
-zmqpubrawtx=tcp://127.0.0.1:29000
-addresstype=p2sh-segwit
+zmqpubrawblock=tcp://127.0.0.1:29001
+zmqpubrawtx=tcp://127.0.0.1:29001
+addresstype=bech32
 ```

-### Installing Eclair
+### Installing Eclair on Linux

-The released binaries can be downloaded [here](https://github.com/ACINQ/eclair/releases).

-#### Windows

-Just use the windows installer, it should create a shortcut on your desktop.

-#### Linux, macOS or manual install on Windows

 You need to first install java, more precisely a [JRE 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).